 What gets measured gets managed.
 To ensure high-quality beer and prevent microbial spoilage, maintain audit regularly, and report your results.

 Most of the controls conducted in industrial breweries require a laboratory and some expertise, not always available to small entities.
 Outsourcing these tests, on the other hand, does not offer the required reactivity and flexibility.

 Once a plan of control is established, we believe that every worker in a brewery should be able to control and prevent microbial contamination.
-That’s why we created Pinqkerton.
+That’s why we created BioMire.

 Controlling and monitoring microbial activity easily anywhere and at any time could help artisans, managers, and entrepreneurs make high-quality products.
-With our first product, the “nomad” a self-contained device, you can start monitoring easily and get quantitative results.
+With our nomad On-Site Microbial Test Kits, you can start monitoring easily and get quantitative results.

 We hope that these insights will help on your journey.
 Start measuring microbiology is not as difficult as it seems and can lead to tremendous results.
 For more information on how to measure microbial activity to maintain your beer’s quality, you can subscribe to our mailing list or directly get in touch with us.